Yusi-21/48-Laws-Of-Power/README.md

 ## How to use

 The main screen displays the title of the website and a list of laws from 1 to 48.

-When the user clicks the down arrow button, the content of the law will appear, including the main title, an illustration and a detailed description of that law.
-We can hide a law by clicking the up arrow button of that law, or we can open multiple laws at the same time.
+When the user clicks a law, the content of the law will appear, including the main title, an illustration and a detailed description of that law.

+We can hide a law by clicking it again, or we can open multiple laws at the same time.